What is “Metta”?

 Blue – Strong will and persistence in fulfilling our mission

 Red – Optimism, joy and prosperity

-In accordance with The Great Compassionate Vows of The Buddha of Medicine, Metta aims to provide quality health care and welfare services for the needy and less fortunate, regardless of race or religion.
+In accordance with The Great Compassionate Vows of The Buddha of Medicine, Metta aims to provide welfare services for the needy in our community, regardless of race or religion.

 - To provide accessible and affordable medical care to the less fortunate – home hospice care for the terminally ill and day rehabilitative services for elderly and stroke patients